horizon-ab/stamped/backend/README.md

 Make sure you have ts-node installed globally.
 You can install it by running `npm install -g ts-node`.

 ### API End Points Usage
+All data in routers, stamp is the only confusing one, the rest are straight forward basic get requests